monacoremo/postgrest-sessions-example/app.sql.md

 ```

-The unique contraint will make sure, that each user can only have one todo item
+The unique constraint will make sure, that each user can only have one todo item
 with a specific title.

 Our API will get access to the `app.todo` table: